About the oscillatory possibilities of the dynamical systems: CONJECTURES ON THE ONSET OF TURBULENCE

 While the variety of fixed points, limit cycles and transient trajectories of the nonlinear mixing scenario describe potential behaviors under the given boundary conditions and for different hypothetic initial values, the velocity vector field of the fluid flow is actually evolving asymptotically near one of the attractors, by exhibiting the corresponding spatio-temporal evolution to which we presumably attribute features of the turbulent behavior. \footnote{The fixed points and limit cycles, either stables or saddles, correspond to steady laminar flows of the whole fluid, and this applies also to periodic orbits affected by nonlinear mode mixing, in which, however, laminarity would apparently become blurred by the intermittent combination of a successively increasing number of different spatial and temporal scales.
 In addition to the high degree of mode mixing, the observable attractor would probably include chaotic features and noise effects.} The observable transition to turbulence would be that associated with the transformation of the attractor where the system is actually evolving.
 The geometry and boundary conditions determine the details of the bifurcation diagram as a function of $Re$, mainly the relative order and accumulation extent of the two kinds of bifurcations, and, in this way, they define the peculiar transition features of each flow configuration.
 For instance, in the plane shear flow, the initial fixed point remains always stable but, while the other fixed points appear and presumably do Hopf bifurcations, it gradually becomes more sensitive to perturbations due to a reduction of its basin of attraction and the system easily switches to the other side of the separatrix, where a generalized Landau scenario has been presumably developed around the attractor emerged from the stable node of the first saddle-node bifurcation.
 More in general, the initial state, after significantly transforming its static pattern or after becoming a new stationary state through a pitchfork bifurcation \footnote{In the circular Couette flow, the first static state with Taylor vortices mathematically appears through a pitchfork bifurcation although, in experiments, the lack of perfect symmetry usually avoids the pitchfork and the state transformation happens without instability but with a saddle-node bifurcation nearby (imperfect pitchfork).}, makes also a Hopf bifurcation and the observable transition begins with a periodic state, perhaps followed by some quasiperiodic and low-dimensional chaotic states \footnote{As sometimes observed in the Taylor-Couette apparatus \cite{112}.}, perhaps followed by an intermittent two-frequency combination \footnote{As may tentatively be appreciated in the development of the K\'{a}rm\'{a}n vortex street in the cylinder wake.}, perhaps suddenly followed by the turbulent behavior.
 In any case, the accumulation of Hopf bifurcations and the consequent abrupt development of the oscillatory scenario would presumable explain the vigorous onset of turbulent states after a few distinguishable steps.
 There is also the possibility of attractor destruction through a homoclinic or heteroclinic bifurcation and then the oscillatory scenario would sustain a transient turbulent behavior while the system is evolving toward another attractor.
+In any case, it is worth stressing that the oscillation modes of the scenario would not correspond to the rotational motions of eddies and vortexs but to the variety of velocity pattern waves appearing in a nested structure of spatio-temporal structures.